frederic-perez/AmE-dictionary/data/idioms.md

 __lubrication payment__ A small sum of money or other gifts or services to be paid or given to government officials to expedite business operations in countries that do not prohibit such activity. _Whenever I start up a new factory overseas, I make sure to bring along enough cash on hand for any lubrication payments I may need to make._
 __luck in__ To be very lucky or fortunate; to experience particularly good luck.
 (A nonstandard variant of “luck out.”) _I really lucked in with my graduate school program.
 I have the most amazing group of professors and peers!_
 __Lucky 13__ “Lucky 13” in Elmore Leonard’s novels refers to the 13th Street gang, a group of criminals who play a significant role in several of his works.
-__lucky break__ A very fortunate or beneficial chance or happenstance.
+__lucky break__ :two: A very fortunate or beneficial chance or happenstance.
 __lucky devil__ Someone who has just experienced particularly good fortune, generally of whom the speaker is envious to some degree. _You just won an all-expenses-paid trip to the Bahamas?
 You lucky devil!_
 __lucky loser__ :two: A sports competitor (player or team) who loses a match in a knockout tournament or loses in qualifying, but who then enters the main draw, usually when another competitor withdraws during the tournament because of illness, injury, or other reasons.
 __lug<sup>1</sup>__ _n_ In James Ellroy’s novels, “lug” is a term used to refer to a person, usually a man, who is tough, strong, and maybe a little slow-witted.
 It’s often used in a slightly derogatory way to describe someone who’s not very sophisticated or intelligent, but is still physically imposing and intimidating.